Zach213/DSWorkCES/README.md

             2. **statusSatisfactionBreakdown(major)**: Pick a major.
 Find how satisfied those from that major were in different statuses.
             3. **experienceStatusTableForMajor(major)**: Pick a major.
 Shows a table of what status those in that major who did each experience are in.
         5. Intro to helper 6: Investigating graph 8 as to why Field Placements aren't more effective to satisfaction than doing no experience.
 General version of 6 given as well.
-            1. **satisfactionWithCountPerMajor(threshold, experience)**: Investigate how much doing an experience led to satisfaction for all majors.
             2. **satisfactionWithExperiences(major)**: Investigate the effectiveness of an experience on a major for satisfaction versus other majors.
             3. **satisfactionWithSpecificExperience(major, experience)**: Investigate the effectiveness of an experience on a major for being satisfied versus other majors who did that experience.
             4. **statusWithExperienceMajorComparison(major, experience, status)**: Investigate the effectiveness of an experience on a major for being in a status versus other majors.
+            5. **satisfactionWithCountPerMajor(threshold, experience)**: Investigate how much doing an experience led to satisfaction for all majors.

     5. ****************Part 5:**************** Appendix functions
         1. Appendix 1: Graph to show post_grad_status by experiences done by those in that status
         2. Appendix 2: Investigating duplicate experiences
         3. Appendix 3: Hard coded typo checks
         4. Appendix 4: Checking people who replied satisfied yet had preferred - what were their preferred?
+        5. Appendix 5: Using Computer Science as a case study for using the helper functions